kylpo/notes/design-ux/Design-Rules.md

 # Notification Considerations
 Jeez, I installed the @Medium app and now I get like 5 push notifications per day about stories published.
 Like the boy who cried wolf!
 - https://twitter.com/spikebrehm/status/877579699576217600

+# Relative values where possible
+So much more useful to see "6 degrees warmer than yesterday" for the weather forecast